remyoudompheng/isogeny_weber/README.md

 The associated extra cost is either O(l) for each prime (asymptotically negligible) or comparable to SEA running time (then it may be up to 50% of total time) when the curve has no 2-torsion point.

+Modular polynomials are computed on-the-fly if they are not supplied.
+The extra cost is a few percent of total running time.